hakehardware/hakehardware.github.io/docs/guides/autonomys/docker-cluster-autonomys.md

 In this example, we see that there is a dedicated Node which handles only Node related things.
 The Node is connected to the Cluster Controller which is running on a dedicated Cluster.
 On the dedicated Cluster, the Controller is connected to the Node and NATs.
 Each of the other Cluster components just attach to NATs.
 Then there is a dedicated Plotter which is connected to the NATs container on the dedicated Cluster.
 Last, there is a dedicated Farmer which connects to the NATs container on the dedicated Cluster.

 In this example, all Cluster components are being managed by the dedicated Cluster.
 If that PC goes down, the whole cluster breaks.
 You could add redundancy here by having the dedicated Plotter and Farmer run NATs and a Controller as well.
-This topic is covered in Advanced Clusters guide.
+This topic is covered in [Advanced Clusters Guide](https://hakehardware.github.io/docs/guides/autonomys/advanced-clusters).

 As with the last set up, the files to create this type of setup are found in the [autonomys_files](https://github.com/hakehardware/autonomys_files) repo.